Can Dogs Eat Onions?

 What You Should Know

 Onions should be kept well away from dogs.
-If your dog has eaten onions, watch for symptoms such as vomiting, diarrhea, lethargy, or loss of appetite.
+If your dog has eaten onions, watch for symptoms such as vomiting, diarrhoea, lethargy, or loss of appetite.
 In an emergency, contact your veterinarian or an animal poison helpline straight away.

 Sources